fatsecret-group/postman-fatsecret-apis/readme.md

 ![Manage API Keys](/images/manage_keys.png)

 3. In the "Allowed IP Addresses" section, whitelist your desired IP Address.
 We block requests to FatSecret API for a Key/Secret if the source IP is not white listed.
-Up to 15 ranges of IP addresses can be set.
+Up to 15 ranges of IP addresses can be whitelisted.

 4. Fork the collection: